Welcome to Counseling and Psychological Services (CAPS)

 Please Note: During high-demand periods, CAPS will be unable to accommodate class-related interviews and/or projects.
 Many students are able to find the information they need within our website and our annual reports.

-CAPS office is unable to participate in scavenger hunts for students due to maintaining the confidentiality of our clients.
+The CAPS office is unable to participate in scavenger hunts for students due to maintaining the confidentiality of our clients.
 However, you are welcome to direct students to the wellness zone, which has a separate entrance adjacent to CAPS.
-If you have any questions, please feel free to contact the CAPS office.
+If you have any questions, please feel free to contact us.

 Self-Care For Incidents Of Campus Climate Concerns

-When faced with social injustices, bias incidents, and controversial speakers, it is extremely difficult to cope and know what to do.
+When faced with social injustices and bias incidents, it is extremely difficult to cope and know what to do.
 Feeling overwhelmed with the current socio-political state, experiencing discrimination, or being impacted by contentious people or policies increases stress which remains correlated to negative mental health outcomes.
 During these times, it remains imperative that we take care of ourselves, take care of loved ones, and take care of our campus community.
+We all have the power to spread kindness, celebrate diversity and inclusion, and promote social justice.

 Scope of Services